RawToast/grid-game-manager-unity/README.md

 Example of using the Grid system / Preload Scene as a game manager in Unity 5.x.

 Note that any Scene can still be loaded from the Unity editor.
+You need to set the preload scene via the Unity editor `File` -> `Scene Autoload` -> `Select Master Scene`

 This 'game' is nothing more than a moving square and a score.
 Once the square reaches the goal, the next scene is loaded whilst the global state (score & level progression) is maintained.